 1 keV = 103 eV = 1.6×10-16 J and 1 MeV = 106 eV = 1.6×10-13 J

-Interaction of beta particles with matter is a function of beta energy.
+The interaction of beta particles with matter is a function of beta energy.
 Because of the continuous energy distribution, we can only talk of a maximum beta range in different materials.
-This maximum beta range depends on the specific beta emitting radionuclide.
-For example H-3 (also called tritium) has a weak maximum beta energy (18.6 keV) with a maximum range in air of 6 mm.
+This maximum beta range depends on the specific beta-emitting radionuclide.
+For example, H-3 (also called tritium) has a weak maximum beta energy (18.6 keV) with a maximum range in air of 6 mm.
 On the other hand, P-32 has a strong maximum beta energy (1709 keV) with a maximum range in air of 7.9 m.

 Nuclear disintegration is a property of all radioactive materials.
 Which particular nucleus will disintegrate at a certain moment is a random physical phenomenon.
 The number of unstable nuclei ‘N’ out of a certain amount of radioactive material, at a certain moment in time ‘t’, obeys an exponential law:

-where N(0) is the initial number of unstable nuclei of a certain species, and l is the disintegration constant, which depends on the particular unstable species.
+where N(0) is the initial number of unstable nuclei of a certain species, and λ is the disintegration constant, which depends on the particular unstable species.